• Skip to primary navigation

 • avocado oil – you can use another high smoke point cooking oil but I prefer avocado oil since it doesn’t smoke until reaching 500°F which is great for the stage where you’re searing those meatballs and locking in the flavor

 • jarred marinara sauce – I use Rao’s since it uses simple ingredients and doesn’t have added preservatives or sugar.
-I buy it in 2-packs from Costco since it’s more affordable there.
+I buy it in 2-packs from Costco since it’s more affordable there but you can use your favorite marinara sauce.

 Overhead picture of pan of meatballs in sauce on a white backdrop